getkyo/kyo/README.md

 // Ouput: Kyo effect: 23
 ```

 This can be jarring to new Kyo users, since we would expect a Kyo computation to be something more than just a pure value.
-However, Kyo's ability to treat pure values as effects is part of what makes it so performant.
-Nevetheless, the string representations can mislead us as to the compiletime type of a value, which can make it harder to interpret our logs.
-To make things clearer, Kyo provides an `AsText` utility to generate clearer string representation of types.
+In fact, Kyo's ability to treat pure values as effects is part of what makes it so performant.
+Nevetheless, the string representations can mislead us about the types of values we log, which can make it harder to interpret our logs.
+To make things clearer, Kyo provides an `AsText` utility to generate clearer string representation of types:

 ```scala
 import kyo.*